SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q12: What is useRef?**

+Ref means reference of react.you are referring through dom elements if directly used it was costly.do not overused ref its causing react performance.it is use for managing focus,text selection or media playback,triggering animation

- Used to access DOM elements or persist mutable values without re-render.
+useRef is Used to access DOM elements or persist mutable values without re-render.its a part of react hook, it can take maximum one parameter
 Example:
 ```js
 const inputRef = useRef();